Ash-Olorenshaw/discord-trading-bot/README.md

 # display help file with all but admin commands
 -s help

-# ⚠️ USER WITH CAUTION!
+# ⚠️ USE WITH CAUTION!
 Reset user's money, items, etc to defaults
 -s rewind-time
 ```